 Unless previously issued, SPP staff may issue NTCs for identified project(s) associated with Generation Interconnection Agreement(s) (GIA) within 15 business days from the effective date of the GIA(s).

-Withdrawal or Modification of a Notification to Construct

-NTC MODIFICATION
+1.15.1.1 NTC Modification

 It is recognized that from time to time modifications may be necessary to NTCs.
 The following sections outline the process to be used and the conditions under which an NTC may be modified.

 Process